Effects of Arizona Climate on Wine Grape Composition

 Regional and Global Climatic Drivers that Influence Spring Budburst in Perennial Fruit Crops

 Temperatures during dormancy are an important influence on the timing of spring budburst for perennial fruit crops like winegrapes.
 Knowing how and why heat accumulation during this time of year has varied and changed over recent decades can lead to better understanding of budburst timing and spring frost risk.
-With an award from the Short-Stay Program of the "Make Our Planet Great Again" initiative, we are collaborating with French colleagues at the AgroClim service unit of the National Institute for Agricultural Research to determine how spatial and temporal variations of heat accumulation during dormancy relate to regional weather patterns, climate variability, and climate change.
+With an award from the Short-Stay Program of the "Make Our Planet Great Again" initiative, we have collaborated with French colleagues at the AgroClim service unit of the National Institute for Agricultural Research to map an approach to determine how spatial and temporal variations of heat accumulation during dormancy relate to regional weather patterns, climate variability, and climate change.

 Mapping Climate Exposure and Climate Information Needs to Water Utility Business Functions